China may have edge in race to build California's bullet train

 “They’ve come up a very steep learning curve.
 I’ve been very impressed,” said Morales.

-CHSRA plans to find a firm to lay track around the end of this year, estimated to be worth $500-600 million for the first 125 miles (200 km) in the Central Valley.
+CHSRA plans to find a firm to lay track around the end of this year, estimated to be worth $500-600 million (358-429 million pounds) for the first 125 miles (200 km) in the Central Valley.

 China has yet to export its bullet trains, and has encountered some controversy over its other rail exports to the United States.